youngist/clean-blog/_posts/2014-04-24-columbia-students-file-clery-act-title-ix-complaints.md

 In one of the complaints, a survivor, who had been placed on disciplinary and academic probation because the school considered her a mental health liability, did not seek school counseling and health services after her incident because she didn't want to risk her graduation.
 She was also denied accommodations on the basis of her mental health disabilities and threatened with expulsion, a clear Title II violation.

-In another complaint, one survivor focused on the daily terror she felt due to the continued presence of her perpetrator on campus, ended up receiving incompletes in half of her classes and was forced to withdraw from another.
-“Because of Columbia’s incompetence,” she writes, “I was not able to pursue a just outcome on my own terms, and I continue to be triggered by my rapist’s presence on a weekly basis.”
+In another complaint, one survivor focused on the daily terror she felt due to the continued presence of her perpetrator on campus, causing her to receive ended up receiving incompletes in half of her classes and was forced to withdraw from another.
+“Because of Columbia’s incompetence,” she wroteites, “I was not able to pursue a just outcome on my own terms, and I continue to be triggered by my rapist’s presence on a weekly basis.”
 Other complaints detail specific administrative intimidation.

 Another queer trans survivor filed against the university’s refusal to make academic accommodations they were entitled to under Title IX, doubting and devaluing their story on the basis of their gender identity.
 They wrote, “general ignorance and hostility towards my gender identity...even [the] dismissal of my rape because it didn’t fit the normative ‘boy-rapes-girl’ narrative.”